Jon Favreau (speechwriter): White House Director of Speechwriting (2009–2013)

 When President Obama assumed office in 2009, Favreau was appointed Assistant to the President and Director of Speechwriting.
 He became the second-youngest chief White House speechwriter on record, after James Fallows.
 His salary was $172,200 a year.
+Obama nicknamed him "Favs".

 Favreau has said his work with Obama will be his final job in the realm of politics, saying, "Anything else would be anticlimactic."
 In regard to his post-political future, he said, "Maybe I'll write a screenplay, or maybe a fiction book based loosely on what all of this was like.
 You had a bunch of kids working on this campaign together, and it was such a mix of the serious and momentous and just the silly ways that we are.
 For people in my generation, it was an unbelievable way to grow up."

 After the White House

 In March 2013, Favreau left the White House, along with Tommy Vietor, to pursue a career in private sector consulting and screenwriting.
 Together, they founded the communications firm Fenway Strategies.
 From 2013 to 2016, Favreau wrote sporadically for the Daily Beast.
-In 2016, after the November presidential election was won by Donald Trump, Favreau, Vietor and Jon Lovett founded Crooked Media.
+In 2016, after the November presidential election was won by Donald Trump, Favreau, Vietor and Jon Lovett founded the progressive commentary outlet Crooked Media.
 Favreau co-hosts Crooked's premier political podcast Pod Save America with Dan Pfeiffer, Vietor and Lovett.
 In the wake of the new Republican healthcare bill, the AHCA, he coined the term "Wealthcare".

 He currently serves on the Board of Advisors of Let America Vote, a voting rights organization founded by fellow Crooked Media host Jason Kander.

 Accolades

 Favreau was named one of the "100 Most Influential People in the World" by Time magazine in 2009.
 In the same year he was ranked 33rd in the GQ "50 Most Powerful in D.C." and featured in the Vanity Fair "Next Establishment" list.
 Favreau was one of several Obama administration members in the 2009 "World's Most Beautiful People" issue of People magazine.
-Executive Producer for the podcast This Land, and was nominated for a 2021 Peabody Award.
+On May 23, 2014, Favreau was awarded an honorary Doctor of Public Service degree by his alma mater, Holy Cross, where he also gave the commencement address.
+As executive producer for the podcast This Land, he was nominated for a 2021 Peabody Award.
 As host of Pod Save America, Favreau has won several Webby Awards.

 Personal life

-He is the older brother of Andy Favreau, a professional TV and movie actor.
-On May 23, 2014, Favreau was awarded an honorary Doctor of Public Service degree by his alma mater, Holy Cross, where he also gave the commencement address.
-On June 17, 2017, Favreau married Emily Black, daughter of federal Judge Timothy Black, at her family's vacation home in Biddeford Pool, Maine.
-Their son, Charlie, was born in August 2020.
-Jon and his wife had their second son, Teddy, in December 2023.
+He is the older brother of Andy Favreau, a professional TV and movie actor, and is Catholic.
+He married Emily Black, now Favreau, daughter of federal Judge Timothy Black, on June 17, 2017, at her family's vacation home in Biddeford Pool, Maine.
+The couple have two sons: Charlie, born in August 2020, and Teddy, born in December 2023.